kochbj/kochbj.github.io/_pages/home.md

 # Hello!
 I'm Bernie.
 You can check out my résumé/CV to learn a bit about me.
 I'm mostly using this site to share things I've been working on.
 Feel free to reach out if you'd like to chat!

+**03/22/2022:** I'm excited to be interning on the ML team at Spotify Research this summer.
+{: .notice}

+**03/22/2022:** Jacob Foster and I were invited to speak at Apple University about "[Reduced, Reused, and Recycled: The Life of a Benchmark in Machine Learning Research](https://openreview.net/forum?id=zNQBIBKJRkd)".
+{: .notice}

 **01/01/2022:** I am teaching an "Intro to Computational Social Science" course at Colby College for a month.
 I'm a little afraid of the cold, but the rest of the experience should be great!
 {: .notice}